George D. Pyper

-George Dollinger Pyper (November 21, 1860 – January 17, 1943) was the fifth general superintendent of the Sunday School of the Church of Jesus Christ of Latter-day Saints (LDS Church), a member and manager of the Mormon Tabernacle Choir, and the editor of a number of Latter Day Saint periodicals.
+George Dollinger Pyper (November 21, 1860 – January 16, 1943) was the fifth general superintendent of the Sunday School of the Church of Jesus Christ of Latter-day Saints (LDS Church), a member and manager of the Mormon Tabernacle Choir, and the editor of a number of Latter Day Saint periodicals.

 Pyper was born in Salt Lake City, Utah Territory.
 In 1896 and 1897, he was a missionary for the LDS Church in the Eastern States Mission of the church.

-From 1898 to 1929, Pyper was the manager of the Salt Lake Theatre.
-(The theatre was torn down in 1929.)
-As theatre manager, Pyper kept an extensive collection of photographs of performers; the collection is currently held by the J. Willard Marriott Library at the University of Utah.
+Church Sunday School leadership

+In 1918, Pyper was asked by apostle David O. McKay, the general superintendent of the Deseret Sunday School Union (as the church's Sunday School organization was then called), to be his second assistant.
+Pyper served in this capacity until 1934, when McKay was released and Pyper was called as the fifth general superintendent of the Sunday School.
+Pyper was the first person to occupy this position who was not either President of the Church or a member of the Quorum of the Twelve Apostles.
+Pyper's assistants were Milton Bennion and George R. Hill, both of whom went on to serve as general Sunday School superintendents.